joekrie/RavenDB.AspNet.Identity/README.md

 Most of the methods have been ported.
 A few new methods introduced to Identity in ASP.NET 5 are not yet implemented and throw a NotImplementException.

-The tests do dot currently run.
+The tests do not currently run.
 Many of the dependencies have changed in ASP.NET 5.
 For example, UserManager now has 10 dependencies, whereas in ASP.NET 4 it had one.